APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

       }
     </code></pre>

-  However, import statements are read in the order of the file, so de code below won't compile:
+  However, import statements are read in the order of the file, so the code below won't compile:

   <pre>
     <code>